The 20 Best Vocal Cord Dysfunction Doctors Near Me in New York, US

 English

-Mark Courey is an Otolaryngologist in New York, New York.
+Mark Courey is an Otolaryngologist practicing medicine in New York, New York.
 Dr. Courey is rated as a Distinguished provider by MediFind in the treatment of Vocal Cord Dysfunction.
-His top areas of expertise are Spasmodic Dysphonia, Laryngitis, Laryngeal Cancer, Laryngectomy, and Endoscopy.
+He is also highly rated in 14 other conditions, according to our data.
+His clinical expertise encompasses Spasmodic Dysphonia, Laryngitis, Laryngeal Cancer, Laryngectomy, and Endoscopy.

 Distinguished in Vocal Cord Dysfunction